epfl-ada/ada-2020-project-milestone-p3-p3_adam-et-eva/README.md

 The dataset is relatively clean, with simple value definitions.

 #### Data exploration, cleaning and processing:
 Data exploratory analysis was used to find any irregularities or missing values, investigate the proportion of missing values, and of the mean/median of the variables would help us decide how to treat missing values.
 Some data processing was thus done based on the data exploration results.
-For example, we did some data processing for the dates in the first two datasets, to express them in timestamp format; missing values in area code in the third data set also required some processing, as well as missing values in any other features.
+Missing values in area code in the data set required some processing, as well as missing values in any other features.
+Furthermore, careful considerations about the variable types were necessary.

 The dataset offers a very large overview of many variables on London neighbourhoods, allowing to obtain a rather complete set of information to evaluate the influence of housing conditions on life satisfaction.
 We are able to consider multiple housing conditions (boroughs, house prices, population density, greenspace, number of jobs, ...) to discuss satisfaction indices (life satisfaction, anxiety, happiness, …)

 ## Methods: